nhnobnd1/mirror-leech-telegram-bot/README.md

 ```
 mirror - or /m Mirror
 qbmirror - or /qm Mirror torrent using qBittorrent
-jdmirror - or /jm Mirror torrent using jdownloader
+jdmirror - or /jm Mirror using jdownloader
+nzbmirror - or /nm Mirror using sabnzbd
-ytdl - or /y Mirror yt-dlp supported link
+ytdl - or /y Mirror yt-dlp supported links
-leech - or /l Leech
+leech - or /l Upload to telegram
 qbleech - or /ql Leech torrent using qBittorrent
-jdleech - or /jl Leech torrent using jdownloader
+jdleech - or /jl Leech using jdownloader
+nzbleech - or /nl Leech using sabnzbd
-ytdlleech - or /yl Leech through yt-dlp supported link
+ytdlleech - or /yl Leech yt-dlp supported links
 clone - Copy file/folder to Drive
-count - Count file/folder from Drive
+count - Count file/folder from GDrive
 usetting - or /us User settings
 bsetting - or /bs Bot settings
 status - Get Mirror Status message
-btsel - Select files from torrent
+sel - Select files from torrent
 rss - Rss menu
 list - Search files in Drive
 search - Search for torrents with API
 cancel - or /c Cancel a task
 cancelall - Cancel all tasks
 forcestart - or /fs to start task from queue
-del - Delete file/folder from Drive
+del - Delete file/folder from GDrive
 log - Get the Bot Log
 shell - Run commands in Shell
 aexec - Execute async function